How Much Does Business Automation Cost a Plumber? (2026)

 The middle option.
 You pay £29-£90/month for a job management platform with quote tracking, basic follow-up automation, calendar booking and an invoicing module.
 Tradify is £29 + VAT/month for a single user, ServiceM8 starts around £25/month, Jobber's UK pricing sits between £39-£139/month depending on the tier.
 You configure templates, follow-up sequences and payment terms yourself.
 Setup time is typically 4-8 hours if you're decent with software, 15-20 hours if you're not.

 The catch - these tools are built for every trade business at once.
 They're generic.
-Most sole trader plumbers I audit are using maybe 20% of what's in there.
+Most sole trader plumbers end up using maybe 20% of what's in there.
 They configure quoting and invoicing, leave the automation features untouched, and end up paying £30 a month for what amounts to a glorified PDF generator.
 We dug into that side of things in more depth in our honest guide to plumbing software UK.

 Bucket 3 - Done-for-you managed service

 The top tier.
 You pay £150-£500/month and someone else builds the entire system around how your specific business works, runs it on your behalf, and adjusts it over time.
 You don't log in to anything, don't configure anything, don't troubleshoot.
 Setup happens for you in the first 1-2 weeks.
 Ongoing time commitment is zero.
-At Plumber Pro AI the Starter tier is £149/month and Pro is £249/month for this exact model - see /pricing for the breakdown.
-The prices vary across providers but the shape of the service is the same.
+The prices vary across providers but the shape of the service is the same - search for "plumber automation managed service" or "missed call text-back for tradespeople" to find options in this bracket.

 The £450/month Dale had been quoted was technically in this bucket, but the system being delivered was a Bucket 1 build with a Bucket 3 price tag.
 That's the gap to watch out for.